The following is a guest post. If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting Guidelines.

-Having a strong background in finance is a great advantage for becoming a better trader.
+Having a strong background in finance is a great advantage of becoming a better trader.
 You have no excuses for not learning how the market works.
 There are online courses all across the world, some of them free, including some of the world’s best universities offering these courses.
-Education websites such as Coursera and MIT OpenCourseWare are revolutionising the opportunity for people all over the world to have a top class education via the internet.
+Education websites such as Coursera and MIT OpenCourseWare are revolutionizing the opportunity for people all over the world to have a top-class education via the internet.

 Learn Everything about Specific Stocks

-The majority of the major brokers offer free ‘paper trading’, which is stock trading simulation.
+The majority of the major brokers offer free ‘paper trading’, which is a stock trading simulation.
 Head over to http://www.etxcapital.co.uk/ for a good example of this.
-It looks and feels like a portfolio but at the end of the day the users are only trading fake money.
+It looks and feels like a portfolio but at the end of the day, the users are only trading fake money.

 Managing a portfolio without needing to risk any money allows you to test new techniques and develop confidence in your trading.